 Bayer (XtendiMax): Dicamba Training and Application Requirements | Roundup Ready® Xtend Crop System

 Syngenta (Tavium): Tavium Application and Stewardship | Syngenta US (syngenta-us.com)

 Details on Dicamba Registrations and Label Changes

-Prohibiting OTT application on dicamba soybeans if the air temperature at the field at the time of application is over 85 degrees, or if the National Weather Service's forecasted high temperature for the nearest locations for the day of applicaiton exceeds 85 degrees.
-Refer to the Local National Weather Service forecasts at http://www.weather.gov.
+- A pesticide containing dicamba shall not be applied on soybeans if the air temperature at the field at the time of application is over 85 degrees Fahrenheit or if the National Weather Service’s forecasted high temperature for the nearest available location for the day of application exceeds 85 degrees Fahrenheit.
+Local National Weather Service forecasts are available at https://www.weather.gov.

-The new labels are posted under the "Labels, Forms & Other Resources" link on this site.
+The current labels are posted under the "Labels, Forms & Other Resources" link on this site.

-If you have questions about dicamba use, contact the Illinois Fertilizer & Chemical Association at 309-827-2774.
+If you have questions about dicamba use, please contact the Illinois Fertilizer & Chemical Association at 309-827-2774.